techgaun/saancho/README.md

 Enter the action you wish to perform:
 ```

-The keystore is saved at `$HOME/.saancho.gpg` but if you wish to customize that, you can set `$SAANCHO_FILE` environment variable to whatever path you wish.
+- The keystore is saved at `$HOME/.saancho.gpg` but if you wish to customize that, you can set `$SAANCHO_FILE` environment variable to whatever path you wish.
+- Saancho can copy password to your clipboard automatically if your search yields single result.
+This is not enabled by default and can be enabled
+by setting `SAANCHO_CLIPBOARD` env-var to `true`

 ## Development